 Perlman and Trout’s class includes close reading of scientific authors from Plato to Isaac Newton.
 “We read out loud to gain clarity.
 They learn the languages of both math and humanities,” says Perlman.

 Environmental Policy and Economics

 The School’s economics faculty links energy policy, public health and markets in elective classes that may be taken for credit in the new minor.
-Michael Greenstone, 3M Professor of Environmental Economics, leads “Environmental Policy and Economics,” a class in which students investigate the proper role of government in the regulation of the environment.
+Michael Greenstone (who, when this story was published was the 3M Professor of Environmental Economics at MIT) lead “Environmental Policy and Economics,” a class in which students investigate the proper role of government in the regulation of the environment.

 Addressing energy issues broadly

 Outside the formal energy minor program, the School’s classes in history, political science and literature address energy issues as an integral part of human endeavor.